What Do Psychologists Call A Relatively Permanent Change In Behavior? Discover The Surprising Term Experts Use!

 6. Monitor and Reflect

 Keep a simple log.
-That said, a one‑column spreadsheet that tracks “date, cue, new routine, reward” is enough.
-On top of that, review weekly: what’s working?
+Because of that, a one‑column spreadsheet that tracks “date, cue, new routine, reward” is enough.
+Review weekly: what’s working?
 What’s still pulling you back?

 7. Gradual Scaling